 21st century electricity production and the shift towards renewable energy

 In the 21st century, most of our electricity is still produced using fossil fuels such as coal and natural gas.
 However, there are now many other sources of energy that can be used to produce electricity, including wind, solar and hydro power.

 Renewable energy is becoming more and more important as we strive to reduce our dependence on fossil fuels, and it is likely that in the future most of our electricity will be produced from renewables.

-The future is bright for electricity, as technologies are being developed to make it even more reliable and efficient.
+The future is bright for electricity, as technologies such as Nuclear Fusion are being developed to make it even more reliable and efficient.
 One of the most interesting areas of research relates to batteries and how they can be used in cars or other vehicles to provide power without having an electric grid.